Mortgage Choice Act of 2013: Congressional Budget Office report

 This summary is based largely on the summary provided by the Congressional Budget Office, as ordered reported by the House Committee on Financial Services on May 5, 2014.
 This is a public domain source.

 The Congressional Budget Office (CBO) estimates that enacting H.R.
 3211 would affect direct spending; therefore, pay-as-you-go procedures apply.
 However, we expect those effects would be insignificant.
 Enacting H.R.
 3211 would not affect revenues or discretionary spending.

 Under new rules issued by the Consumer Financial Protection Bureau (CFPB) for qualified mortgages, certain costs that are incidental to the loan amount and paid by the borrower—for example, title insurance fees, guarantee fees, and service charges—are limited to no more than 3 percent of the total loan amount.
 (A qualified mortgage must meet certain requirements with regard to the borrower’s ability to repay the loan and the loan terms.)
 H.R.
 3211 would exclude insurance held in escrow and, under certain circumstances, fees paid to companies affiliated with the creditor from the costs that would be considered in calculating the 3 percent limitation.
 H.R.
 3211 would direct the CFPB to amend its regulations related to qualified mortgages to reflect the new exclusions.
 Based on information from the agency, CBO does not expect that meeting the new requirement would have a significant effect on the agency’s workload.

 H.R.
 3211 contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act and would impose no costs on state, local, or tribal governments.

 Procedural history

 The Mortgage Choice Act of 2013 was introduced into the United States House of Representatives on September 28, 2013 by Rep. Bill Huizenga (R, MI-2).
 It was referred to the United States House Committee on Financial Services.
 The House voted on June 9, 2014 to pass the bill in a voice vote.

 Debate and discussion

 The National Association of Federal Credit Unions (NAFCU) supported the bill calling it "bipartisan commonsense legislation."
 According to the NAFCU, the bill would make changes to a "troublesome definition" found in the Dodd–Frank Wall Street Reform and Consumer Protection Act that currently results in many affiliated loans not qualifying as Qualified Mortgages.
 According to the NAFCU, this leads to credit unions not offering such loans which causes consumers to "lose the ability to choose to take advantage of the convenience and market efficiencies offered by one-stop shopping."

-The Center for Responsible Lending was opposed to the bill, calling it a "bill that would threaten the safety of home loans and leave consumers vulnerable to excessive fees."
-According to the Center, the bill "would allow frees from affiliated title companies to be exempt from the fee limits in the definition of a Qualified Mortgage."